Thermoformed Parts in Practice

 You can print on:

-Two of the most common methods for printing on plastic parts are screen printing and pad printing.
-Both processes have specific properties and are suitable for different applications.
-Which one is better for your project?
-Find out below:
+Two of the most common methods used for printing on plastic parts are screen printing and pad printing.
+Both printing processes have specific characteristics and are suitable for different applications.
+The following sections will help you decide whether screen printing or pad printing is the better choice for you.

 Siebdruck Verfahren_Grafik